Back to my youth

 With house and pet sitting I find I need time to settle down and really get to know the place and animal – usually a day and a night does it.
 Explore, talk to people, don’t be afraid to try things and certainly stick to what the owners want you to do.
 It’s a big responsibility looking after someone’s beloved pet and their pride and joy of a home.
 And I want to keep myself safe too.

-FREE Essentials List.
+FREE LIST Things to take on a UK house sit.
 Let’s take a look at what is needed when going on a house/pet sit.
 I have devised an essentials basic list for sits in the UK.

 Expect the Unexpected